 P16.
 Confidential Information.
-The permittee is responsible for certifying and clearly identifying any information considered proprietary and confidential.
-In the case where a permittee has submitted information to EFSEC under a claim of confidentiality, EFSEC may also require the permittee to submit a copy of such information directly to the administrator.
-The permittee is responsible for clearly identifying information that is considered proprietary and confidential prior to submittal to EFSEC.
-In addition, all confidential information shall be submitted according to EFSEC's Public Records and Confidentiality Procedures.
+The Permittee is responsible for certifying and clearly identifying any information considered proprietary and confidential.
+In the case where a Permittee has submitted information to EFSEC under a claim of confidentiality, EFSEC may also require the Permittee to submit a copy of such information directly to the administrator.
+The Permittee is responsible for clearly identifying information that is considered proprietary and confidential prior to submittal to EFSEC.
+In addition, all confidential information must be submitted according to EFSEC's Public Records and Confidentiality Procedures.

-[Origin: WAC 173-401-500(5) and, WAC 173-401-620(2)(e)]
+[Origin: WAC 173-401-500(5) and, WAC 173-401-620(2)(e)] [Authority: WAC 173-401-600(1)(b)]

 P17.
 Credible Evidence.
-For purposes of certifying compliance or establishing whether or not the permittee has violated or is in violation of this AOP, nothing shall preclude the use, including the exclusive use, of any credible evidence or information relevant to whether a source would have been in compliance with the requirements if the appropriate performance or compliance test or procedure had been performed.
+For purposes of certifying compliance or establishing whether or not the Permittee has violated or is in violation of this AOP, nothing shall preclude the use, including the exclusive use, of any credible evidence or information relevant to whether a source would have been in compliance with the requirements if the appropriate performance or compliance test or procedure had been performed.

-[Origin: 40 CFR 51.212; 40 CFR 52.12; 40 CFR 52.33; 40 CFR 60.11, and, 40 CFR 61.12]
+[Origin: 40 CFR 51.212; 40 CFR 52.12; 40 CFR 52.33; 40 CFR 60.11, and, 40 CFR 61.12] [Authority: WAC 173-401-600(1)(a)]